Bruckner--Garg-type results with respect to Haar null sets in $C[0,1]$: Introduction

 The above theorem completely describes the level set structure of the generic $f\in C[0,1]$ from the topological point of view.
 If we now replace Baire category with the measure theoretic notion of prevalence, we arrive at the the main question of the paper:

 \begin{question} What can we say about the topological properties of the level sets of the prevalent/non-shy many $f\in C[0,1]$? \end{question}

-We say that $f\in C[0,1]$ has the \emph{Bruckner-Garg property} if its level sets are as described in Theorem \ref{t:BG}.
+We say that $f\in C[0,1]$ has the \emph{Bruckner--Garg property} if its level sets are as described in Theorem \ref{t:BG}.
 The following theorem shows that our situation is more complicated than the Baire category case.

 \begin{Bruckner} The set

 is Haar ambivalent in $C[0,1]$. \end{Bruckner}